 (e) The lead agency must provide the commissioner with an administrative contact for communication purposes.

 (a) Persons requesting assessment, services planning, or other assistance intended to support community-based living, including persons who need assessment in order to determine waiver or alternative care program eligibility, must be visited by a long-term care consultation team within 20 calendar days after the date on which an assessment was requested or recommended.
-Upon statewide implementation of subdivisions 2b, 2c, and 5, this requirement also applies to an assessment of a person requesting personal care assistance services and private duty nursing.
+Upon statewide implementation of subdivisions 2b, 2c, and 5, this requirement also applies to an assessment of a person requesting personal care assistance services and home care nursing.
 The commissioner shall provide at least a 90-day notice to lead agencies prior to the effective date of this requirement.
 Face-to-face assessments must be conducted according to paragraphs (b) to (i).

 (b) The lead agency may utilize a team of either the social worker or public health nurse, or both.
 Upon implementation of subdivisions 2b, 2c, and 5, lead agencies shall use certified assessors to conduct the assessment.
 The consultation team members must confer regarding the most appropriate care for each individual screened or assessed.
 For a person with complex health care needs, a public health or registered nurse from the team must be consulted.

 (c) The MnCHOICES assessment provided by the commissioner to lead agencies must be used to complete a comprehensive, person-centered assessment of the health, psychological, functional, environmental, and social needs of referred individuals and provide information necessary to develop a community support plan that meets the consumers needs, using an assessment form provided by the commissioner.